Tibbetts Brook: Daylighting

-In the 21st century, it has been proposed to daylight the southern portion of Tibbetts Brook back onto the surface, and to restore and defragment the portions of the stream within Van Cortlandt Park.
+Since the 1990s, community groups have proposed daylighting the southern portion of Tibbetts Brook back onto the surface, and to restore and defragment the portions of the stream within Van Cortlandt Park.
 Proposals to daylight the stream have existed since the 1990s.
 Around 4 to 5 e6gal of fresh water from the brook enter the sewer system on a daily basis, a total of 2 e9gal annually.
 The additional water from the brook also contributes to the further overflowing of raw sewage into the Harlem River during rainy conditions.
 Meanwhile, the lack of natural drainage points within Van Cortlandt Park leads to the flooding of recreational areas within the park.
+The proposed daylighting would divert up to 220 e6gal away from the local sewer system annually.

-The New York City Parks Department plans to daylight the brook as part of their "Van Cortlandt Park Master Plan: 2030".
+The New York City Department of Parks and Recreation (NYC Parks) announced plans in 2014 to daylight the brook as part of their "Van Cortlandt Park Master Plan: 2030".
 The plan also proposes further dredging the lake and stream within the park, and rerouting the stream away from the highways and pedestrian paths to minimize the use of culverts, as well as restoring the natural wetlands created by the brook.
 The primary route proposed for bringing the brook above ground is the former Putnam Railroad right-of-way, which is currently owned by CSX Transportation but is largely abandoned between the park and the Harlem River.
 This portion of the Putnam Railroad is directly adjacent to the southbound lanes of the Major Deegan Expressway.
 The routing would provide a more natural drainage path for the brook into the Harlem River, with none of the water entering the sewer system on a normal basis.
 The brook would flow through a new park.

-After several years of delays, the New York City government bought the land from CSX in January 2023 for $11.2 million.
+After several years of delays, the New York City government agreed to buy CSX's land in January 2023 for $11.2 million.
+That August, the New York City Public Design Commission approved an initial design for the daylighting.
+The city still had to obtain some land between 225th and 230th streets from the Metropolitan Transportation Authority (MTA), which operated a garbage-transfer facility at that site.
+The MTA did not want to give away the land because it would substantially disrupt service on the Metro-North Railroad's Hudson Line.
+Despite a lack of agreement with the MTA, the New York City government decided to proceed with the daylighting by early 2024.
+That June, NYC Parks and the New York City Department of Environmental Protection finalized their purchase of land from CSX.
+At the time, the project was scheduled to cost $133 million.